JodyMurray/my-api/README.md

 ### Date and time formatting - Comments and Post:

 * In the reply app, create the serializers.py app.

-* Set the imports up in the serializers.py file:
+Then set the imports up in the file:

     *from django.contrib.humanize.templatetags.humanize import naturaltime*